Taz03/Sticky-Bot/README.md

 https://user-images.githubusercontent.com/73871477/171182015-7237ba37-2f53-47fd-8dd4-e401a2bb7164.mp4

 ## Self Hosting
-#### Prerequisites
-1. Gradle 7.5 or above
-2. JDK 18 or above

-#### Hosting
-1. Make a `config.json` file in `src/main/resource/`
+1. Make a JSON file and fill the [template](https://github.com/Taz03/Sticky-Bot/blob/master/src/main/resources/config.json.template).
-2. Copy the contents of [config.json.template](https://github.com/Taz03/Sticky-Bot/blob/master/src/main/resources/config.json.template) in your newly created config file
-3. Put your bot token in the config file
-4. Run `./gradlew run` command on unix based OW and `gradlew run` on windows
+2. Download the latest jar from releases and then run `java -jar Sticky-Bot-all.jar <your config file path>`.

 Now the bot should be up.